martinacruz/AniShowList/README.md

 ## Future Features
-Add detail page for all shows./
+Add detail page for all shows.
-Mobile responsive./
+Mobile responsive.
-Display show title and link to detail page on hover./
+Display show title and link to detail page on hover.

 # Getting Started with Create React App